-- (b) The Producer may call a first meal break of one-half (1⁄2) hour, calculated from the last Technician through the meal line, provided the meal is catered and paid as working time. - (c) In certain circumstances, i.e. shops, Technicians may request a vote to authorize a one-half (1⁄2) hour unpaid lunch on a daily/weekly basis.
-Such a vote would be conducted by the Union and determined by secret ballot majority.
+(b) The Producer may call a first meal break of one-half (1⁄2) hour, calculated from the last Technician through the meal line, provided the meal is catered and paid as working time.

 12.3 SECOND MEALS

 The second meal period shall not be considered work time and shall commence not earlier than the beginning of the fourth (4th) hour, and not later than completion of the sixth (6th) hour worked following the preceding meal period.
 The second meal periods shall not be less than thirty (30) minutes and nor more than sixty (60) minutes.
 In the event that a Technician is working and not wrapping or traveling beyond the first (1st) hour of second (2nd) meal penalty, the Producer shall provide the Technician with reasonable food and a break period of no more than thirty (30) minutes.